 Age usually is not a factor.
 What matters is your health.
 Water birth is possible for any low-risk pregnancy.
 If your baby is in a head-down position and you have reached your due date, the doctor will give a go-ahead for water birth.

 However, any complication in your pregnancy may stop you from having a water birth.
-If you
+If you have herpes, maternal infection, or preeclampsia, then it is not ideal to choose water birth.

 Well, it’s your choice to go for a water birth or not.
 Before you make a decision, make sure that you consult with your doctor about all the pros and cons.